-Tony Richardson, a 17-year veteran and a free agent, said there was still uncertainty.
+Tony Richardson, a 17-year veteran and a free agent, said he still felt uncertainty.

 “It’s still a situation where guys cannot be sure what’s next, but I think we’re headed in the right direction,” he said.

-AP Football Writers Arnie Stapleton and Barry Wilner and AP Sports Writers John Wawrow, Teresa M. Walker, R.B.
-Fallstrom, Steven Wine, Larry Lage and Jon Krawczynski contributed to this report.
+AP Football Writers Arnie Stapleton and Barry Wilner and AP Sports Writers Jon Krawczynski, Tom Canavan, Michael Marot, Janie McCauley, Tom Withers, Larry Lage and R.B.
+Fallstrom contributed to this report.